-The information contained under the heading "Montgomery County" has been provided by Montgomery County.
+The information contained under the heading "Montgomery County" has been provided by Montgomery County, Maryland (the "County" or "Montgomery County") from its Annual Information Statement ("AIS") dated January 15, 2020.
+The format of the AIS has been revised from prior years to be more condensed and provide additional website links to information on the County and its operations.
 The Commission has not undertaken to audit, authenticate or otherwise verify the information regarding Montgomery County set forth in this Appendix B. The Commission makes no guaranty, warranty or other representation respecting the accuracy and completeness of such information.
-The Commission is not in a position to, and will not, undertake to update any information set forth herein regarding Montgomery County.
+The Commission is not in a position to, and will not, undertake to update any of the information or website links set forth herein regarding Montgomery County.